kalbasit/shabka/README.md

 ### Conclusion

-Working with a declarative baseline for an infrastructure (whatever the indented use case of the machine or machines in your network) allows the system to be replicated in a matter of minutes with no manual configuration or missed steps.
+Working with a declarative baseline for an infrastructure (whatever the indented use case of the machine or machines in your network may be) allows the system to be replicated in a matter of minutes with no manual configuration or missed steps.
 It also allows you to know, at any point, what's the state of your entire infrastructure by simply reading the declarative baseline of it.